andrekorol/pycallisto/README.md

 ## License

-PyCallisto is Open Source and licensed under the [MIT License](https://tldrlegal.com/license/mit-license).

-You are free to use PyCallisto for commercial or personal purposes.
-Enjoy!
+PyCallisto is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Fandrekorol%2Fpycallisto.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Fandrekorol%2Fpycallisto?ref=badge_large)